Neville Quarry

 2023 Neville Quarry Architectural Education Prize winner | Dr Michael Mossmam

-2021 joint winner CONGRATULATIONS Professor John Macarthur
+2021 joint winner Professor John Macarthur

 Professor John Macarthur’s educational contributions through research, mentorship and intellectual leadership reflect over thirty years of championing new architectural insights.
 His publications (over 170) bridge the academic and wider culture of architectural practice through heritage, criticism and design.
 His masterful analysis of historical and philosophical ideas about visual perception, aesthetics, beauty and the picturesque defines both professional and popular views of architecture.